CitrusNotes/CitrusMobile/Backend/README.md

 ## Updating the `.env` File

-To configure the backend application, you need to update the `backend/.env` file with your database credentials.
+To configure the backend application, you need to update the `backend/.env` file with your MongoDB credentials.
 Follow these steps:

 1. **Locate the `.env` File**:
    - Navigate to the `backend` directory of your project.